 The Fir Farm offers premium, pesticide free, freshly harvested NJ Hops to local breweries and home brewers for the brewing of regionally distinct beer.

 Fir Farm Hops have been used by many of the wonderful NJ Breweries such as:

-Ship Bottom, Twin Lights, Jughandle, Dark City, Jersey Girl, Brix City, Czig Meister, Screamin' Hill, Rinn Duin, Backward Flag and Frye.
+Twin Lights, Toms River, Jersey Cyclone, Departed Soles, Alternate Ending, Ship Bottom, Jughandle, Dark City, Jersey Girl, Brix City, Czig Meister, Screamin' Hill, Rinn Duin, Backward Flag, Demented, and Frye.

-Hops varieties grown include Cascade, Chinook, Centennial, Nugget, Columbia, Newport, Rakau, Tahoma, Comet, and Hartwick.
+Hops varieties grown include Cascade, Chinook, Centennial, Nugget, Columbia, Newport, Rakau, Tahoma, Comet, Southern Cross, and Dr Rudi.

 We harvested rot resistant black locust poles from the farm along with natural cedar poles for our trellis system.

-The Fir Farm has been growing Christmas trees for almost 40 years!
+The Fir Farm has been growing Christmas trees for over 40 years!

 We usually open the Saturday after Thanksgiving and remain open every Fri Sat Sun 10-4 up to Christmas Eve.

 We make all of our wreaths by hand starting around Thanksgiving.
 Just like no 2 trees are the same all of our wreaths are unique and we are always experimenting with new ideas.
 Get those special orders in early!

 Volunteers are welcome please send us a message in November.
 From making wreaths to tying bows there is no better way to catch that early Christmas spirit!